 What are you supposed to choose?

-In this comprehensive review of UWorld, I’ll explain what their MBE QBank does and why I immediately reached out when I first heard about them from my readers.
+In this comprehensive review of UWorld, I’ll explain what their MBE QBank does and why I immediately reached out when I first heard about it from my readers.

 Here are some key takeaways and a table of contents for more details:

-- Key distinction 1 – explanations: Robust, in-depth answer explanations with illustrations, charts, and other visual aids that help you retain and recall the rules.
+Key distinction 1 – visual, intuitive explanations: Robust, in-depth answer explanations with illustrations, charts, and other visual aids that help you retain and recall the rules.
+A picture is worth a thousand words or at least a lot of words, and we have enough words to read as it is.

 There are a million approaches for the bar exam.
 Indeed, you should find a way that works for YOU.
 As I always say, you’re the dean of your own studies.